Danapit/PANGAEA_templates/README.md

 This repository serves as a learning material for graduate students and scientists of the host institutes.
 The material can be freely distributed and used as a support for [PANGAEA](https://www.pangaea.de) users.

 ## Wanna contribute?
-If you have an example of [PANGAEA data](https://www.pangaea.de) use, you are wellcome to share them in this repository.
+If you have an example of [PANGAEA data](https://www.pangaea.de) use, you are welcome to share them in this repository.

 ## Need a help?
 Try contacting [Dana](https://www.awi.de/nc/ueber-uns/organisation/mitarbeiter/daniela-ransby.html "Dana")